PetrKryslUCSD/Targe2Showroom.jl/tutorials/gallery.md

 # Gallery of Targe2 meshes

 The examples here assume that you have the `Targe2` package and its dependencies installed.
+Furthermore you need the present package, `Targe2Showroom` and its dependencies.
 Also, the visualization software `Paraview` (http://www.paraview.org/) needs to be installed in order to visualize the meshes.

 First execute these two lines:
 ```